-Despite representing a very small proportion of the vehicle fleet and total vehicle miles travelled, ToD services have been claimed to contribute to a disproportionate share of road congestion, both on the streets and in parking/waiting areas.
-This finding was based mainly on studies produced in the US, including urban and rural areas with disparate access to public transport.
-It should be noted that public transport is more widely available and used across the EU urban areas, and studies show that ride-hailing complements it.
-This is the main argument used by public authorities for justifying licence caps; often combined with territorial restrictions aimed at ensuring that cars do not concentrate in city centres.
-ToD liberalisation has had an impact on cities.
-ToD can indeed become a competitor to private cars but also public transportation services.
+Despite representing a very small proportion of the vehicle fleet and total vehicle miles travelled, ToD services have been claimed to contribute to a disproportionate share of road congestion, both on the streets and in parking/waiting areas.86 This finding was based mainly on studies produced in the US, including urban and rural areas with disparate access to public transport.
+It should be noted that public transport is more widely available and used across the EU urban areas, and studies show that ride-hailing complements it.87 Current studies on the impact of ride-hailing on traffic in EU cities seem to go in the same direction.88 This is the main argument used by public authorities for justifying licence caps; often combined with territorial restrictions aimed at ensuring that cars do not concentrate in city centres.
+ToD liberalisation has had an impact on cities.89 ToD can indeed become a competitor to private cars but also public transportation services.